graphenesec/graphenesec.github.io/_pages/about.md

 ## Mission

-Our mission is to strengthen organisations that make the world a better place.
+Our mission is to deliver effective, efficient and elegant security solutions to enable our clients to grow with confidence.

 ## Personality